Rok standing beside a Royal Guard in Stockholm, Sweden

 • Skansen open-air museum with over 150 houses from around the country.

-I visited only the capital city, Stockholm, as a part of Scandinavian capitals trip in 2006.
+I visited only the capital, Stockholm, during a trip to the Scandinavian capitals in 2006.

-It was in late April, when the temperatures were still rather low, but it was obvious that locals are eager to spend as much time as possible outdoors, in parks, mingling in bars, wrapped in warm blankets.
+It was late April, still quite chilly, but it was obvious that locals are eager to spend as much time as possible outdoors: relaxing in parks, socializing in bars, and wrapping themselves in warm blankets to enjoy the fresh air.

-I traveled with my girlfriend and resided in a private apartment alongside her friends in a residential neighborhood located in a suburb of Stockholm.
-I had a chance to observe lifestyle of Swedish people from the first hand.
+I traveled with my girlfriend and stayed in a private apartment with her friends in a residential area outside Stockholm.
+It was a great chance to experience everyday Swedish life.

 Our home, where light furniture with bright walls and enormous windows created a comfortable and enjoyable environment, was cozy.
 Keeping shoes at the entrance and walking around in socks or slippers is a custom that is not unique only in Sweden, yet it contributes to fostering a sense of comfort and homeliness.